-Apple received the Helen Keller Achievement Award for its work in accessible technology.
+Apple receives Helen Keller Achievement Award for its VoiceOver accessibility tool

 This evening at an event held by the American Foundation for the Blind (AFB), Apple received the Helen Keller Achievement Award for its breakthroughs in making technology accessible.
 Specifically, the AFB picked Apple for its efforts with VoiceOver, which reads out descriptions of what is happening on a device's display to users.